tmobile/opensource/content/blog/posts/js-design-patterns.md

 Benefits of this approach:

- *   Similar benfits like previous example we saw.
+ *   Similar benefits like previous example we saw.
  *   With this pattern we have delegated the construction(build) of template or implementation to it's own class/module/function and this provides a good separation of concerns.

 #  Summary